 In today's world, accurate and accessible corporate record-keeping is vitally important for good governance and compliance.
 This imperative has elevated the practice of entity management to a position of exceptional importance for governance and compliance professionals.

-These limitations mean that it often falls upon an organization's "entity management champion" to research, identify and deploy a workable solution that helps guarantee the accuracy and accessibility of records.
+These limitations mean that it regularly falls upon an organization's "entity management champion" to research, identify, and deploy a workable solution that helps guarantee the accuracy and accessibility of records.
 By doing so, organizations can practice smart, technology-based entity information management while meeting all compliance and governance objectives.

 Why are entity management solutions needed?

 Organizations can achieve several mission-critical objectives by having the right entity management solution in place.
 First, such a solution fulfills the need for precision.
 Companies can rest assured that their data is complete, current, and easily accessible.